HIV Mouth Sores: Causes, Symptoms and Treatments

 Sexually Transmitted Infections

-During HIV infection, due to weekend immunity there is a higher chance of developing sexually transmitted infections which causes sores inside the mouth as follows:
+During HIV infection, due to weakened immunity, there is a higher chance of developing sexually transmitted infections, which cause sores inside the mouth, as follows:

-• Syphilis: It is a sexual transmission infection in which sores develop inside the mouth on the tongue, lips, back of mouth or in gums.
+• Syphilis: It is a sexually transmitted infection in which sores develop inside the mouth on the tongue, lips, back of the mouth, or in the gums.
 Specific antibiotics can cure this disease.
 Talk to your provider for the proper diagnosis and treatment.

-• Human Papilloma Virus (HPV) warts: In case of HPV infection, painless warts or lesions inside the mouth develops which are surgically removed
+• Human Papilloma Virus (HPV) warts: In case of HPV infection, painless warts or lesions inside the mouth develop, which are surgically removed.

 Sores – On or Over the Mouth

-Then comes the sores that develop on or around the mouth area such as:
+Then come the sores that develop on or around the mouth area, such as:

 Herpes Simplex Virus (HSV) Sores

-• It these sores are persistent from a long time it can indicate AIDS early signs
+• If these sores are persistent for a long time, it can indicate the early signs of AIDS.

-• Viruses like HSV are treatment resistant and can cause worst symptoms
+• Viruses like HSV are treatment-resistant and can cause the worst symptoms

 • These sores vary from clear, red, pink, to even gray or yellow

-• Some antiviral prescription medicines can help them heal faster
+• Some antiviral prescription medications can help them heal faster

 What are the signs of HIV on the mouth?

-HIV sores on the mouth can take many different forms from oral thrush, dry mouth, oral ulcers, warts, gingivitis (gum disease), and cold sores caused by herpes simplex virus.
-In any of the case, the sores are painful, raised blisters, that either develop over the lips or around mouth or occur inside the mouth like on gums, back of throat, tongue or in the soft palate.
-Following are the other symptoms that a person may experience along side:
+HIV sores on the mouth can take many different forms, from oral thrush, dry mouth, oral ulcers, warts, gingivitis (gum disease), and cold sores caused by herpes simplex virus.
+In any of the cases, the sores are painful, raised blisters that either develop over the lips or around the mouth or occur inside the mouth, like on the gums, back of the throat, tongue, or in the soft palate.
+The following are the other symptoms that a person may experience alongside:

 • Fever